The Herpetologists’ League

 - A 1-2 page report summarizing research findings and expected publications or other outcomes of the project, as well as a financial statement from the host institution, are due to the secretary of HL one year after receipt of the award.
 Award recipients are asked to acknowledge “The Herpetologists’ League Raymond D. Semlitsch Research Award” in all publications arising from work supported by this grant.

-- A completed proposal will consist of a cover page (1 page), project description (4 pages), citations, budget and budget justification (1 page), and a CV (<5 pages) as a single PDF document.
+- A completed proposal will consist of a cover page (1 page), project description (4 pages), budget and budget justification (1 page), citations, and a CV (<5 pages) as a single PDF document (cumulative maximum proposal length = 11 pages, excluding citations).

-- Cover page should include the title of the project and the applicant’s name, mailing address, email address, institutional affiliation, position title and years at the institution.
+- The cover page should include the title of the project and the applicant’s name, mailing address, email address, institutional affiliation, position title and years at the institution.

 - The project description should include the following headings: Introduction, Objectives and Hypotheses, Methods, and Expected Significance.
 The project description is limited to 4 pages, not including citations, budget, cover page, and CV.

-- A 1-page budget and budget justification should indicate how funds would be used, and any additional sources of funding requested, pending, or current.
+- A 1-page budget and budget justification should indicate how funds would be used, and any additional sources of funding requested, pending, or currently available for the proposed project.
 This award will not cover indirect costs.

 - Name the file with your last name and first and middle initials (e.g., SemlitschRD).

-- Evaluation: Complete proposals will be evaluated based on merit of the proposal, likelihood of success, potential to impact the field of amphibian and/or reptile ecology, evolution, and conservation, and the credentials of the applicant.
+- Evaluation: Complete proposals will be evaluated by a committee based on merit of the proposal, likelihood of success, potential to impact the field of amphibian and/or reptile ecology, evolution, and conservation, and the credentials of the applicant.

 If you are not eligible for this award, but would like to help support the research of early career professionals in herpetology, please send donations for the Raymond D. Semlitsch Research Award to: